google/ExoPlayer/extensions/cronet/README.md

 #### Google Play Services

-By default, ExoPlayer's Cronet extension depends on `com.google.android.gms:play-services-cronet`, which loads an implementation of Cronet from Google Play Services.
+By default, this module depends on `com.google.android.gms:play-services-cronet`, which loads an implementation of Cronet from Google Play Services.
 When Google Play Services is available, this approach is beneficial because:

 * The increase in application size is negligible.
 * The implementation is updated automatically by Google Play Services.